syntropic137/event-sourcing-platform/docs-site/docs/event-sourcing/observability/index.md

 # Observability

 The observability module provides tracing, metrics, and structured logging for Event Sourcing applications.
-It follows conventions from [ADR-017](/docs/adrs/ADR-017-observability-conventions.md).
+It follows conventions from ADR-017 (Observability Conventions).

 ## Quick Start